Adamskoullos/Nuxt-Guide/1-Overview.md

 > Nuxt 3 is due to be released for production applications towards the end of 2021.

 Nuxt is a meta-framework built on top of Vue with many key advantages.
 It operates both on the server and the client.
-When used in Universal mode and hosted as a Statically Generated site we get SEO optimization, super fast initial load times and a native app-like user experience.
+When used in Universal mode and hosted as a Statically Generated site we get tools for SEO, super fast initial load times and a native app-like user experience.

 Nuxt apps can be structured as: